georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/7_box-component.md

 <img src="/assets/ve-dessert-box.png" />

 <!--

-You don't even need to write your own box component, there's this cool dessert-box project that'll do all this for you. https://github.com/TheMightyPenguin/dessert-box
+With vanilla-extract, if you want to follow this pattern You don't even need to write your own box component, there's this cool dessert-box project that'll do all this for you. https://github.com/TheMightyPenguin/dessert-box
 -->